Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Experimental Setup

-\parindent{0pt}\textbf{Language Selection:} We consider all Whisper languages with a WER gap of more than 11 between large and small models on CV-13.
+We consider all Whisper languages with a WER gap of more than 11 between large and small models on CV-13.
 We then narrow this list considering: 1) minimum amount of utterances~(10k); 2) overlap with the FLEURS dataset.
-The final list of languages is: Catalan~(ca), Czech~(cs), Galician~(gl), Hungarian~(hu), Polish~(pl), Thai~(th), Tamil~(ta) and Ukranian~(uk).\footnote{Although Arabic would also qualify considering our criteria, we find that the dialect from FLEURS differs from the ones present on CV-13.} These languages encompass 5 language sub-families and vary widely in terms of coverage in the Whisper training set, spanning from 4,300\,h~(pl) to just 9\,h~(gl).
+The final list of languages is: Catalan~(ca), Czech~(cs), Galician~(gl), Hungarian~(hu), Polish~(pl), Thai~(th), Tamil~(ta) and Ukrainian~(uk).\footnote{Although Arabic would also qualify considering our criteria, we find that the dialect from FLEURS differs from the ones present on CV-13.} These languages encompass 5 language sub-families and vary widely in terms of coverage in the available Whisper training data, spanning from 4,300\,h~(pl) to just 9\,h~(gl).